- Academic Affairs

 - Regular faculty and staff currently enrolled in the state of Maryland benefit plans make changes over the phone via the Interactive Voice Response (IVR) system.

 - Regular faculty and staff not currently enrolled in benefits use the Active Enrollment Form.
-Enrollment forms must be submitted to the Benefits office by 5 p.m.
-November 15.
+Enrollment forms must be submitted to the Benefits Office by 5 p.m. on Nov.
+15.

 - Contingent faculty and staff use the Contractual Enrollment Form whether making changes to existing benefits or enrolling for the first time.
-Enrollment forms must be submitted to the Benefits office by 5 p.m.
-November 15.
+Enrollment forms must be submitted to the Benefits Office by 5 p.m. on Nov.
+15.

 If you make changes during open enrollment, a benefits summary statement will be mailed to your home address.